pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 <div class="webgpu_center compute-diagram"><div data-diagram="race" style="display: inline-block; width: 700px;"></div></div>

-WGSL has special instructions to solve this issue.
-This case we can use `atomicAdd`. `atomicAdd` makes the addition "atomic" meaning that it prevents one invocation for updating the value at the same time.
+WGSL has special "atomic" instructions to solve this issue.
+This case we can use `atomicAdd`. `atomicAdd` makes the addition "atomic" which means rather than 3 operations, load->add->store, all 3 operations happen at once "atomically".
+This effectively prevents more than two invocations from updating the value at the same time.

 atomic functions have the requirement that they only work on `i32` or `u32` and they require to data itself to be of type `atomic`.